Nicolas-Turck/conferences-calendar/README.md

 ## conferences calendar
-I instal the library psycopg2

 I created for this project
+I install the library psycopg2
 5 class in 3 folder "controler" "model" an "view"
 I create class "connection" for connect program with bdd with "psycopg2" I instantiate objets and attributes